krishnakhadka200416/portfolio/README.md

 ### Graduate Research Assistant
 *May 2022 - Present*
-- Leading research on synthetic data generation using Variational Autoencoder and Generative Adversarial Network techniques, integrated with combinatorial testing from software testing.
+- Conducting research on synthetic data generation using Variational Autoencoder and Generative Adversarial Network techniques, integrated with combinatorial testing from software testing.
 - Published research findings in multiple international conferences, contributing to the advancement of knowledge in the field.
 - Collaborated with fellow researchers to enhance team dynamics and drive impactful research.